Chapter 4: Construction Details, Section 28: Concrete Bases

 - For sideform construction:

 - Examine the forms to verify they have the specified attributes for items such as composition, weight, dimensions, and rigidity.
-Before each use, ensure that the forms are cleaned and oiled.
+Before each use, check that the forms are cleaned and oiled.

 - Check that the installation of the forms complies with specifications.
 Before the placement of concrete, order any necessary corrective work.

-- Ensure that the paving equipment complies with specifications.
+- Verify that the paving equipment complies with specifications.

 - For slipform construction, verify that the paver has the specified attributes.
 Require the specified demonstration of satisfactory operation and note such activity in the daily report.